 Tel: +44 020 7936 3637

 DX 458 London Chancery Lane

 Chambers provides an out of hours service.
 If you call Chambers main number you will be diverted to the clerk on call who will be able to deal with your enquiry.

-A few notable high profile cases we have acted on:
+A few notable high profile and recent cases we have/are instructed on: